codewithheeren/Interview_Questions/Tools/GIT.md

 ## Inteview Questions

+1. How do you check the Git version?
+2. What is the command to configure your username globally in Git?
+3. How can you configure your email globally in Git?
+4. How does Git handle passwords?
+What methods are used for authentication?
+5. What command can be used to check the existing username from the global configuration?
+6. What command is used to clone a project from a repository URL?
+7. How do you initialize Git for a project?
+8. What command is used to check the status of your Git repository?
+9. What are the different areas in Git before committing, and what do they represent?
+10. How can you untrack unmodified, modified, and staged files in Git?
+11. How do you add a new file to the staging area in Git?
+12. What is the command to commit a new file along with a commit message?
+13. How do you check the commit logs in Git?
+14. How can you check a specific number of commit logs in Git?
+15. What command is used to check the changes between the staging area and the local file?
+16. How do you compare the changes between the staging area and the last commit?
+17. What is the command to remove a file from the Git directory?
+18. How do you create a new file in Git using the command line?
+19. What is the command to create a new branch in Git?
+20. How can you check the list of branches in Git?
+21. How do you switch from one branch to another branch in Git?
+22. What is the command to switch to a new branch and create it simultaneously?
+23. How do you merge branches in Git?
+24. How do you add a remote repository named "origin" in Git?
+25. What command is used to check the repository URLs for push and pull in Git?
+26. How do you push changes to a remote repository in Git?
+27. How do you pull changes from a remote repository to your local repository in Git?
+28. What is the difference between Git merge and Git rebase?

+[//]: # (  ------------------comments ---------------------------
 1. Check the git version: git --version
 2. Configure username: git config --global user.name "Your Username"
 3. Configure email: git config --global user.email "your@email.com"